vele616/monorepo/packages/jobboard/website/content/jobs/customer-success-manager-emea-hopin-RuOht.md

 ---
-title: "Customer Success Manager (EMEA)"
+title: "Customer Success Manager"
 location: "Remote EMEA"
 host: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 companyName: "Hopin"
 url: "https://boards.greenhouse.io/hopin/jobs/4197529003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4197529003?t=02952e2a3us#app"
 timestamp: 1611187200000
-hashtags: "#management,#golang,#css,#windows,#sales,#office,#optimization,#English"
+hashtags: "#management,#sales,#optimization,#golang,#css,#windows,#office,#English"
 jobType: "other"
 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have 4 years + experience in Account Management, Customer Success, and/or experience as an event manager, consider applying to Hopin's job post for a new customer success manager."
+summary: "If you have 4+ years experience in Account Management, Customer Success, and/or experience as an event manager, consider applying to Hopin's job post for a new Customer Success Manager."
 summaryBackup: "Hopin is looking for a customer success manager that has experience in: #management, #golang, #css."
 featured: 20
 ---